mdouchin/termux-postgis-script/README.md

 * `./liz/sh bk`: backup the gis database
 * `./liz/sh re`: restore the gis database
 * `./liz/sh st`: restart PostgreSQL and the sshd services, to be used at device or session startup.
 It also shows the SSH username and the devices IP addresses
+* `./liz.sh ve`: display the version of the script liz.sh

 ### Installation